Roberto Pacini: Creative Commons

-Licensed under the Creative Commons, he produced and directed The Briefcase (2011), about the World Financial crisis of 2007–2010, Animals/Man (2011), a new spot for Public Service Broadcasting, Time (2013) against Death Penalty worldwide, The Diary of an Assistant Bookkeeper (2012–2013), a mini-web series from the original tale by Anton Chekhov, English version of his first short film with new footage, a new editing and music by Nine Inch Nails, and Shapes (2013) on the occasion of the 70th anniversary of Bombing of Rome in World War II.
+Licensed under the Creative Commons, he produced and directed The Briefcase (2011), about the 2008 financial crisis, Animals/Man (2011), a new spot for Public Service Broadcasting, Time (2013) against Death Penalty worldwide, The Diary of an Assistant Bookkeeper (2012–2013), a mini-web series from the original tale by Anton Chekhov, English version of his first short film with new footage, a new editing and music by Nine Inch Nails, and Shapes (2013) on the occasion of the 70th anniversary of Bombing of Rome in World War II.

 In 2015, direction of Exit an experimental video work presented as "The old and the new, on leaving", music by Chris Zabriskie, American artist he too inspired by Creative Commons and the open source movement.
 In 2019 he produced Sintuit, "a 2064 television advertisement" but, in fact, a present-day video about the Global warming and in 2020 The Mall, a COVID-19 pandemic experience: “What IF?”.

 Late works

-Among his late works, His Choice (2022) and Or Other (2020), originally produced for the World Health Organization HealthForAll Film Festival, and in 2021 The Dusk "most set in the Twilight, the time period between astronomical sunset and dusk”.